skienzmatishun/rippreport/content/p/primary-election-endorsements-2014/index.md

   length_score: 100
   category_score: 0
   rank: 9
 alttags: A gray ballot box with a black slot and a red rectangular marker sticking out, set against a white background
+summary: Corrupt Baldwin County politicians manipulated public contracts and stole BP disaster grant money to line their own pockets.
+Secret grand jury records and subpoenaed financial files prove key whistleblowers were fired to protect the money ring.
+Are you ready to strip these entrenched machine bosses of their unchecked power?
 ---
 **May 24, 2014 Ripp Report #15**